lexusimni/predictive-maintenance/README.md

   * `Tool Wear`, `Torque`, and `Speed` positively correlated with failure
   * `Air Temp` ↔ `Process Temp` showed multicollinearity
 * 🔍 Outlier inspection revealed high-risk wear patterns on failing machines

+- The **target variable was extremely imbalanced** (~2% failures), which mirrors real-world industrial settings where most machines operate normally.
+- **Failure Type** was often `"No Failure"`, reinforcing that `Target` was the correct column to model.
+- Using a **correlation heatmap**, we found that:
+  - `Torque` and `Tool Wear` had moderately strong positive correlation with failures.
+  - `Air temperature` and `Process temperature` were highly correlated with each other, possibly due to environmental factors.

+**Key takeaway:** There are multiple sensor features with predictive potential, and some may interact.

 ---